silk-framework/silk/README.md

 - Execute: `sbt "project workbench" run`
 - In your browser, navigate to 'http://localhost:9000'

+## Packaging the Silk Workbench as archive

+- Execute: `sbt "project workbench" universal:package-zip-tarball`
+- The package should be available in the folder `silk-workbench/target/universal`

-## Packaging the Silk Workbench
+## Packaging the Silk Workbench as WAR

-- Execute: `sbt "project workbench" dist`
+- Execute: `sbt "project workbench" war`
-- The package should be available in the folder silk-workbench/target/universal
+- The package should be available in the folder `silk-workbench/target/`

 ## Building a Silk Single Machine Jar